huzvak/masters-thesis-cep-esper-consumer/README.md

 ##How to run Esper and consumer (cep-esper-consumer project)
 * (should be run from machines huzvak02, huzvak03 and huzvak04)
 * currently cannot be run from other machines in MU network, because ZK timeout exception is set to 400 ms which is too low
-* when connected to the machine, move to folder _projekt_ in home folder.
+* when connected to the machine, move to folder _projekt_ in home folder (of user huzvak-0x).
 You can use following command:
  * _cd ./projekt_
 * to start consumer, use the following command, where arguments are following:
  * 1st argument is the znode from which configuration should be read